Nonexistence of quantum black and white hole horizons in an improved dynamic approach: B ohmer-Vandersloot Model

 \subsection{Numerical Results}

-Once the initial time and conditions are specified, we are ready to solve EoMs (\ref{eq2.25s}) - (\ref{eq2.25v}) numerically.
-To monitor the numerical errors, we shall closely pay attention to the quantity $C_{\text{BV}}$ defined by Eq.(\ref{eq2.25fAb}), which is required to vanish identically, $C_{\text{BV}} = 0$, along any of physical trajectories by the Hamiltonian constraint.
-However, numerically this is true only up to certain accuracy.
-To make sure that such numerical calculations are reliable, and our physical conclusions will not depend on these numerical errors, we run our {\em Mathematica} code in supercomputers with high precision.
-In particular, in all calculations we require that the Working Precision and Precision Goal be respectively 250 and 245, where Working Precision specifies how many digits of precision should be maintained in internal computations of {\em Mathematica}, and Precision Goal specifies how many effective digits of precision should be sought in the final result.
+Once the initial time and conditions are specified, we are ready to solve the EoMs (\ref{eq2.25s}) - (\ref{eq2.25v}) numerically.
+To monitor the numerical errors, we should closely pay attention to the effective Hamiltonian given by Eq.(\ref{eq2.25fAb}), which is required to vanish identically along any of the physical trajectories.
+However, numerically, this is true only up to a certain accuracy.
+To ensure that such numerical calculations are reliable and that our physical conclusions will not depend on these numerical errors, we run our {\em Mathematica} code in supercomputers with high precision.
+In particular, in all calculations, we require that the Working Precision and Precision Goal be respectively 250 and 245, respectively, where Working Precision specifies how many digits of precision should be maintained in internal computations of {\em Mathematica}, and Precision Goal specifies how many effective digits of precision should be sought in the final result.